danthegoodman1/raftd/README.md

 - POST RecoverFromSnapshot - see Snapshots

 And you may optionally add the following endpoints
 - POST Sync - This is an optimization RPC that is disabled by default.
 You can enable it with the `RAFT_SYNC=1` env var.
 Using this, it allows you to defer any fsync or batch commit calls (final durability) from UpdateEntries until this is called.
 If your UpdateEntries method already durably persists records to disk, then there is no need to use this.
-This is a pure optimization with some decently large complexity tradeoffs, so only use this if you know what you're doing
+This is a pure optimization with some decently large complexity tradeoffs, so only use this if you know what you're doing.
+You can set `RAFT_SYNC=1` env var to use this.
-- POST Close - This is called when raftd is shutting down

 ### Snapshots